Josh-Theory/chat-block/README.md

 Save as a snippet or copy and paste into the console to lock the title and delete annoying elements.

-I've created a chrome extension that you can download and install from this google drive link: https://drive.google.com/drive/folders/1V8vG3uikFYTcrNp7WUGTbuE8ZNyHlNDw?usp=sharing

 The extension is having issues blocking the tab title toggle for some chat apps.
 Lmk if you know any tricks there!
 The console command still works for 100% of title toggles I've encountered